Skip to main content

 Consult Dr. Ash

 The market for testosterone has become loud and confusing in Philadelphia.
 Television and Instagram ads promise vitality and muscle.
 Storefront clinics offer "free T testing" as a lead magnet.
 Online platforms hand out prescriptions after a brief intake form.
-Meanwhile, your regular primary care doctor either tells you "your T is normal, see you next year" or refuses to discuss it at all.
-Neither extreme is right.
-This page is a clinical walk-through of how Fishtown Medicine approaches TRT in Philadelphia: who it actually helps, what the workup should include, what the trade-offs are, and what the monitoring looks like over time.
+Meanwhile, your regular primary care doctor either tells you "your T is normal, see you next year" or refuses to discuss it at all, and neither extreme is right.

-Who actually benefits from TRT
+Who benefits from TRT

-There are two patterns we see clearly.
-The first pattern: clinical hypogonadism.
-Genuinely low testosterone (consistently under about 300 ng/dL on two morning samples) combined with classic symptoms - low libido, erectile dysfunction unresponsive to other interventions, low energy that does not improve with sleep, reduced muscle mass despite training, depressive symptoms, hot flashes in some men.
-These patients usually have low or low-normal LH and FSH (suggesting the pituitary axis is not driving production).
-For this group, TRT often produces a meaningful and sustained improvement in symptoms and is well supported by the literature.
 The second pattern: secondary hypogonadism from a fixable cause.
 Many men in their 30s and 40s have testosterone in the 300-450 range plus symptoms, and that pattern is often driven by sleep deprivation, weight gain, alcohol, chronic stress, opioids, or undiagnosed sleep apnea.
 Fixing the upstream cause moves testosterone meaningfully without starting lifelong replacement.
 We see this in clinic regularly.
 A 38-year-old with a T of 380, six hours of sleep, two beers a night, and 25 pounds of extra weight will often see his T move to 500+ after three to six months of sleep, weight loss, and less alcohol.
-A third group - middle-aged men with T in the 400s and vague symptoms - is the hardest call.
-Some of them will feel meaningfully better on TRT.
-Some will not.
-The right move is usually to optimize lifestyle and recheck before committing to TRT, because the decision is irreversible in practice (the testes stop making testosterone on exogenous T and full recovery is uncertain).

 ℹ IMPORTANT